Working Time Legislation For Professional Drivers

 Rules for Professional Drivers

-The aforementioned laws are in place to protect not only the individual behind the wheel but also anyone they may carry as a passenger and indeed anyone else they may come into contact with on the road.
+The laws are in place to protect not only the individual behind the wheel but also anyone passengers and anyone else they may come into contact with on the road.

 Digital Tachographed Vehicles

-You should be aware that it is now a criminal offence to drive beyond the legally permitted number of hours without having the correct rest and both you and your employer could be subject to heavy penalties.
+It is now a criminal offence to drive beyond the legally permitted number of hours without having the correct rest and both you and your employer could be subject to heavy penalties if you are found to have flouted the rules.